dazeb/gatsby-starter-lumen/content/posts/2021-09-20---chia-farming-plotting-on-truenas-scale-🌱-💠.md

 slug: chia-farming-and-plotting-on-truenas-scale
 socialImage: /media/Screenshot_20210910_144649-1024x507.png
 date: 2021-09-20
-description: Chia Farming & Plotting on TrueNAS SCALE
+description: A how to guide on using TrueNAS SCALE for Chia farming and plotting.
 category: chia, chia-plotting, chia-blockchain, crypto, farming, plotting
 tags:
   - chia